Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 - at the date of entry on the Council Tax Valuation Lists (or Northern Ireland Valuation List) or when it’s occupied, whichever is the earliest, if the dwelling is a new property or an existing building that’s been altered so that it is to be a dwelling if that is later than 1 April 2012

 The valuation figure will be used for the first 5 ATED return periods beginning 1 April 2013 and based on the valuation at 1 April 2012, or when you bought or acquired it, if later.
-All properties within ATED need to be revalued again in 5 years time, which will be 1 April 2017 (to cover the ATED returns for the 5 year periods starting on 1 April 2018).
+All properties within ATED need to be revalued again at 1 April 2017 (to cover the ATED returns for the 5 year periods starting on 1 April 2018).

 Valuations must be on an open-market willing buyer, willing seller basis.
 The value must be a specific price, an ‘in the range of’ valuation is not acceptable.
 For example £2,135,000, not ‘£2,100,000 to £2,150,000’.
 However, if a relief is to be claimed then a valuation based on your best judgment will be acceptable.

-If HMRC challenge a valuation and find that it’s wrong, the person responsible for paying ATED may have to pay penalties as well as the increased ATED payable, plus interest for late payment.
+If HM Revenue and Customs (HMRC) challenges a valuation and find that it’s wrong, the person responsible for paying ATED may have to pay penalties as well as the increased ATED payable, plus interest for late payment.

-Before you complete the ATED return, you’ll need to value the dwelling and decide whether you want to ask for a PRBC.
+Before you complete the ATED return, you’ll need to value the dwelling and decide whether you want to ask for a Pre-Return Banding Check (PRBC).
 This must be done well in advance of the filing deadline as penalties will still apply if a return is due and not received.

 You can ask HMRC to confirm your view of the appropriate banding of the property by sending your valuation for a PRBC.
-A PRBC will only be available to those who reasonably believe that their property valuation falls within a 10% variance of a banding threshold.
+A PRBC will only be available if you reasonably believe your property valuation falls within a 10% variance of a banding threshold.

 HMRC will only confirm that they agree to the banding proposed and not the specific valuation of the property.
 That confirmation must not be used for any other purposes.